mohamedaminekhalil/we_news/README.md

 ## Database Setup
 The application uses SQLite3 for storing user preferences and archived articles.
 The database will be automatically created upon the first run.
 Using one table to store data about article with 2 extra columns for saved and later takes boolean as a value 0 or 1

+## Jinja
+Usage of jinja templates to make data in html file dynamic changes with data coming from database with flask rendering templates

 ## Acknowledgments
 - News articles sourced from [News API](https://newsapi.org/).